-1. A student may appeal a decision by the CARE Team regarding an involuntary medical withdrawal by filing a notice of appeal with the Vice President for Student Development within two (2) days of the CARE Team decision.
-The student may submit any additional relevant materials for consideration by the Vice President for Student Development.

-2. Within one (1) day of receiving a notice of appeal of the CARE Team decision, the Vice President for Student Development, or a designee, will review all materials considered by the CARE Team and any additional information provided by the student and issue a decision on the requested appeal.
+- 1. A student may appeal a decision by the CARE Team regarding an involuntary withdrawal by filing a notice of appeal with the VPSA within two (2) days of the CARE Team decision.
+The student may submit any additional relevant materials for consideration by the VPSA. - Within one (1) day of receiving a notice of appeal of the CARE Team decision, VPSA, or designee, will review all materials considered by the CARE Team and any additional information provided by the student and issue a decision on the requested appeal.